vdaas/vald/docs/contributing/coding-style.md

    ```

    In Vald, we implemented [internal goleak package](https://github.com/vdaas/vald/blob/main/internal/test/goleak/goleak.go) and wrap the goleak validation logic to ignoring the common goleak functions in Vald use case.
-   In test implementation, we can simplily import the internal goleak package and ignore all the necessary goleak function by default.
+   In test implementation, we can easily import the internal goleak package and ignore all the necessary goleak functions by default.

    ```go
    // import internal goleak package